 The secret room housed a "concave polygon" with a carefully carved hole whose shape undoubtedly matched one of my gems; using my power of deduction ("So it's, like, dis one or dat one."), I inserted the blue gem into the hole, which caused the room's retractable wall to open; beyond it stood a wizard who revealed vital information on how to defeat the Warlock Lord and save the world.
 I forgot it within seconds.

 But hey--I got a new spell out of it!
 If only I had a place to use it.

-It's a shame my adventures almost ended here.
+It's a shame that my adventures almost had to end there.